Congress has an opportunity to strengthen laws that ensure the best quality of emergency care in the United States.

-Learn more below about these three pivotal issues facing emergency medicine.
+Learn more below about these four pivotal issues facing emergency medicine.

 Solving the Emergency Department Boarding Crisis

-In recent months, ED boarding has significantly increased nationwide and become a public health emergency.
-ACEP collected more than 140 personal stories from emergency physicians across the country and nearly all respondents (97%) cited boarding times of more than 24 hours, with one-third stating they had patients stay more than one week, and 28% citing they had patients boarding more than two weeks.
-Our nation’s safety net is on the verge of breaking beyond repair, with our EDs gridlocked and overwhelmed with patients waiting.
+Boarding has significantly increased nationwide and become a public health emergency.
+ACEP collected more than 140 personal stories from emergency physicians across the country.
+Nearly all respondents (97%) cited boarding times of more than 24 hours, with one-third stating they had patients stay more than one week, and 28% citing they had patients boarding more than two weeks.
+Patients with behavioral health needs wait on average three times longer than medical patients.
+Research has shown that 75 percent of psychiatric emergency patients, if promptly evaluated and treated in an appropriate location – away from the active and disruptive ED setting – have their symptoms resolved to the point they can be discharged in less than 24 hours.

 How Can Congress Help?